Skip to main content

 • Continuation Awards (Type 5—Noncompeting Renewal)

-Under the CR, NCCIH is awarding Type 5 research project grants in the current 2024 fiscal year with a 10 percent reduction from the commitment level indicated on the notice of award.
+Based on available FY 2024 funds, NCCIH is awarding Type 5 research project grants in the current 2024 fiscal year with a 2 percent reduction from the NCCIH commitment level indicated on the notice of award.
+The 2 percent cut applies to NCCIH programs; grants funded under other programs may adhere to different funding guidelines.
 Noncompeting awards will be issued without cost-of-living/inflationary adjustments; however, adjustments for special needs (such as equipment and added personnel) may be accommodated.
 This policy applies to both modular and nonmodular grants.

 • Transition Awards (Type 4—Noncompeting Renewal)

-Transition Awards are those that typically have two distinct phases (i.e., phase 1 and phase 2), where awards of the second phase depend on having met specified milestones and/or other specified pre-conditions during the phase 1 award.
+Transition awards are those that typically have two distinct phases (i.e., phase 1 and phase 2), where awards of the second phase depend on having met specified milestones and/or other specified pre-conditions during the phase 1 award.
 Examples of transition grants include the following phased activity codes: R21/R33, R61/R33, UG3/UH3, and K99/R00.
 Milestones are established pre-award and include not only specific content but also the time in which the milestones must be accomplished.
 Funding of the second phase is not guaranteed, and meeting milestones (including the specified content and timeline) is a necessary (but not sufficient) condition.
 For some programs, only a portion of the grantees are anticipated to transition to the second phase.
 All transition applications are assessed by NCCIH program staff to determine whether they met their specified milestones.
 The award of a second phase is also contingent on availability of funds and programmatic relevance and priorities.
-Under the CR, awards for noncompeting transition applications selected in the current 2024 fiscal year will be issued with a 10 percent reduction from the commitment level indicated on the notice of award.
+Awards for noncompeting transition applications selected in the current 2024 fiscal year will be issued at the commitment level indicated on the Notice of Award.

 • Career Development Grants